Mario Toffanin: World War 2 and partisan struggle

 Mario Toffanin was considered by the Yugoslavs a loyal communist and a true and expert revolutionary, and in view of the new scenario created by the Italian capitulation he was sent as Yugoslav agent, to Trieste then occupied and administrated by the Germans.
 There, he organized and led the local Partisan units or GAP (Gruppi di Azione Patriottica), which were linked to the Yugoslav Communists.
 It was in Trieste that he earned his battle name “Giacca” or “Jacket”, probably because the day he reported there, he wore a suede jacket, an uncommon garment at the time.
-During this time his wife Maria, was arrested, and deported to Auschwitz; she returned at the end of 1945.
+During this time his wife Giorgina Toffanin, was arrested, and deported to Auschwitz; she returned at the end of 1945.

 The massacre of Porzûs

 On 2 February 1945 Toffanin left Trieste and went to Udine, with the task to recruit a new GAP.
 On 7 February 1945 he received orders from the local cell of Italian Communist Party of Udine (PCI) and the 9th Corps of Yugoslav Liberation Army, to head a group of communist partisans (some sources says up to 100), to the HQ of the Brigade of the Partisan Division Osoppo, a non-communist unit, located near the “malghe” of Porzûs, in the municipality of Faedis in eastern Friuli.
 Their mission was to seize the Osoppo HQ and arrest the Osoppo partisans.
 The group was directed by Toffanin and by Fortunato Pagnutti, name de guerre "Dinamite" (dynamite), climbed the mount Toplj-Uork, and approached the Osoppo partisan disguised as disbanded soldiers.
 The ruse was successful and the Osoppo partisans were disarmed and apprehended.